tjaffri/ml-dev-pc-setup/README.md

 To use python in Visual Studio Code, read the docs here: https://code.visualstudio.com/docs/python/python-tutorial.
 You can skip the part where you need to install python, code linters or formatters since those were installed already by ``setup.ps1``.

 Here are some recommended user (global) settings for vscode.
-You can go to ``File > Preferences > Settings`` or just do ``Command-,`` to bring up user settings.
+You can go to ``File > Preferences > Settings`` or just do ``Ctrl-,`` to bring up user settings.
 Paste in the following (make sure you are in user settings, not workspace settings which are project specific overrides):

 ```
 {
+  // The path of the shell that the terminal uses on Windows.
+  "terminal.integrated.shell.windows": "C:\\Program Files\\Git\\bin\\bash.exe",
   // Controls auto save of dirty files.
 Accepted values:  'off', 'afterDelay', 'onFocusChange' (editor loses focus), 'onWindowChange' (window loses focus).
 If set to 'afterDelay', you can configure the delay in 'files.autoSaveDelay'.
   "files.autoSave": "afterDelay",
   // Commit all changes when there are no staged changes.